 Worldwide, women are gaining ground in education, in the workforce, and in government.
 But there are still many women and girls, especially in marginalized communities and in less developed countries - who face an uphill battle.

 Despite the challenges, women in these communities are empowering themselves, seizing opportunities.
 They are fighting back against entrenched, systemic inequality.

-In this 6th edition (Virtual) we are going to tackle the topic from different aspects, starting from the reasons to what alternatives or solutions that have been launched by role models in the field to boost women entrepreneurship in marginalized communities.
+In this 6th edition (Physical) we are going to tackle the topic from different aspects, starting from the reasons to what alternatives or solutions that have been launched by role models in the field to boost women entrepreneurship in marginalized communities.